-If you still do not feel that your questions or concerns have been addressed, you are encouraged to write a letter to the College of Teachers and/or the Board of Trustees.
+If you still do not feel that your questions or concerns have been addressed, you are invited to write a letter to the College of Teachers and/or the Board of Trustees.
 We request that communications be made in writing and only use email for informational purposes.
-If one wants a response, email does not lend itself to dialog.
-Please submit your concern in writing.